 Really?
 I was skeptical.
 But since I had decided to make a nice big salad to bring to a Thanksgiving potluck, I thought I would try both methods and see which worked best.

 (Note: Some people recommend using paper towels.
 That is not an option I chose to consider because although it may be plastic-free, it is certainly not waste-free.)

 Comparing Plastic-Free “Salad Spinners”

-I showed up at Nancy and David’s with my salad ingredients, as well as my new-to-me vintage salad basket and a ReUseIt organic cotton bulk/produce bag (this is an affiliate link, by the way) that I’ve had for years.
+I showed up at Nancy and David’s with my salad ingredients, as well as my new-to-me vintage salad basket and an ReUseIt organic cotton bulk/produce bag that I’ve had for years.
 I asked David, an amazing photographer, to document the experiment.

 First, I washed the lettuce in a big metal bowl.